rraja30/US-Road-Traffic-Accident-Trends-Analysis-Report/README.md

 #### Q2 Hypothesis:
 Null Hypothesis(H0): There is no evidence of a coorelation between environmental factors and traffic accidents, even when analyzed before and during the COVID-19 pandemic.

-Alternative Hypothesis (Ha): Based on data separated by the start of the COVID-19 pandemic, the existence of environmental factors such as low visibility, high levels of precipitation, and temperature variation, result in an increase in the number of traffic accidents over the course of the pandemic.
+Alternative Hypothesis (Ha): Based on data separated by the start of the COVID-19 pandemic, the existence of environmental factors such as low visibility, high levels of precipitation, temperature variation, and general weather condition, result in an increase in the number of traffic accidents over the course of the pandemic.
 #### Q2 FINDINGS:

 Our dataset contains information from January 2018 through December of 2021 with a total of 2,556,561 reported traffic incidents.
 For question 2, after cleaning and separating the data we examined 224,843 traffic accidents prior to the start of the pandemic and 2,010,423 traffic accidents that occured during the pandemic.
 In separating the data and then analyzing environmental factors, we hoped to see some difference in the number of traffic accidents to then make comparisions regarding environmental factors; however, we found that there was not a significant increase in traffic accidents as a result of the pandemic.

 Conclusions:

-Effects of Visibility: We graphed visibility at the time of the accident on a scatter plot, which resulted in a heavily left skewed scatter plot which suggests that visibility did not have an effect on traffic accidents.
+Effects of Visibility: We graphed visibility at the time of the accident both during and prior to the pandemic on a scatter plot.
+This resulted in heavily left skewed scatter plots which suggests that visibility did not have an effect on traffic accidents.
 Most of the data indicated that traffic accidents took place while visibility was over 10 miles.
-Thus we are able to draw the conclusion that visibility at the time of the accident has little individual impact on the occurence of traffic accidents.
+Thus we are able to draw the conclusion that visibility at the time of the accident has little individual impact on the occurence of traffic accidents both prior to the pandemic and during it.

 Effects of Temperature: We created a bar graph that showcases the number of traffic incidents with the 25 most common temperatures in the dataset.
-We found that during the pandemic as well as prior to it, as temperature increased, the number of traffic accidents did as well.
+(Ranging from 65-73° F) We found that during the pandemic as well as prior to it, as temperature increased, the number of traffic accidents did as well.
 We can attribute this to the fact that because of nicer weather conditions, a higher population will be driving, thus resulting in more chances for accidents to occur.

 Effects of Precipitation: We graphed precipitation in inches at the time of the accident on a scatter plot, which resulted in a heavily left skewed scatter plot in that most accidents occured when there was 0 precipitation.
 This suggests that precipitation as an individual variable does not have significant impact on traffic accidents occuring or not.
 We can attribute this to the fact that with the occurence of precipitation drivers are actually more cautious while driving, thus lowering the number of accidents while there is precipitation.

-General Weather Condition:
+General Weather Condition: We graphed traffic accidents prior to and during the pandemic based on the 6 most prevalant weather conditions in the data set: Fog, Light Rain, Cloudy, Mostly Cloudy, Partly Cloudy, and Fair.
+This bar graph showed that the clear majority of traffic accidents occured while general weather conditions are described as fair.
+This further supports our assumption that with the occurence of some type of weather inhibitor, drvers are actually more cautious while driving, thus lowering the number of accidents while there are while there are poorer weather conditions.

 #### Q4:
 Did time of day increase the likelihood of accidents before or during Covid-19?
 Was day time or night time driving affected by Covid, based on number of accidents?